JBarnden/wp-github-widgets/wp-github-widgets/README.txt

 The plugin implements [ntkme's 'github-buttons'](https://github.com/ntkme/github-buttons) and GitHub's gist display as shortcodes.

 == Installation ==

 1. Upload the `wp-github-widgets` directory to your plugins directory `wp-content/plugins`.
 1. Activate the plugin through the 'Plugins' menu in WordPress

+== Feature Requests and Contributions ==
+Please submit feature requests and contributions via the issues section of [the plugin's GitHub Repository](https://github.com/JBarnden/wp-github-widgets/).
+If you feel like improving the plugin, pull requests are both welcome and appreciated.

 == Changelog ==